I couldn’t imagine my life without meditation and accessing my inner sanctuary.

 I closed my eyes and went back to meditating on the bench.

 The two men continued jabbering away a few minutes longer and then it stopped.
 The young couple must have left because it got quiet.
 Once again I heard the birds chirping.
 Maybe they were having similar conversations as the humans – although it didn’t sound like it.

 About twenty minutes later, I opened my eyes and looked around.
 I saw the old man sitting on the bench.

 He called over to me, “Excuse me.
 I need to ask you a question.”

 “You were here the whole time.
 You saw what happened with that guy, didn’t you?”

-“Well, I didn’t see what initially transpired between you guys because I had my eyes closed.
+“Well, I didn’t see what initially transpired between you two fellas because I had my eyes closed.
 I was meditating.
 I only heard what happened.”

 “I hear what you’re saying,” I said.
 “And, I think it’s a matter of perspective.
 Maybe he wasn’t aware of you sitting there.”